WU-CVGL/E-MoFlow/README.md

 ## 📢 News & 🚧 TODO
+- [ ] Launch the paper presentation video..
+- [ ] Publish the v2 paper on arXiv.
 - [ ] Add point tracking visualization results.
 - [ ] Use uv to manage project environments and dependencies.
-- [ ] Publish the v1 paper on arXiv.
-- [ ] Release the training code for DSEC dataset、
+- [ ] Release the training code for DSEC dataset
+- `2025.10.15` Publish the v1 paper on arXiv.
 - `2025.10.13` Training code for MVSEC dataset has been released.
 - `2025.10.12` Our project homepage is available online.
 - `2025.09.18` Our paper was accepted by NeurIPS2025!!
 Congratulates to all collaborators!!